-Hermine pounds Florida, raising new Zika fears, then heads north
+Hermine pounds Florida, then churns north into Carolinas

 New York City Mayor Bill De Blasio said residents should avoid beach waters for fear of life-threatening riptides.
 "I say that to people who go the beach, I say that to surfers: Don't even think about it," De Blasio told reporters.

-In Florida, concerns over the standing water in which mosquitoes breed intensified as the state battles an outbreak of the Zika virus.
+In Florida, concerns over the standing water in which mosquitoes breed intensified as the state battled an outbreak of the Zika virus.

-"It is incredibly important that everyone does their part to combat the Zika virus by dumping standing water, no matter how small," Florida Governor Rick Scott told a news conference, also warning people to watch out for downed power lines and avoid driving through standing water.
+"It is incredibly important that everyone does their part to combat the Zika virus by dumping standing water, no matter how small," Florida Governor Rick Scott told a news conference.

-Overnight, Pasco County crews rescued more than a dozen people after their homes were flooded.
+Overnight, crews in Pasco County, Florida, rescued more than a dozen people after their homes were flooded.

 Richard Jewett, 68, was rescued from his home in New Port Richey, just north of Tampa, as emergency teams carried out a mandatory evacuation.